 About forces, protons and electrons, H+ and e-

 in the atom, become "carriers of forces", in the

 same sense as bosons on the physical level (the assumed gravitons

-and photons etc.) As responsible for elementary chemical processes and bonds
+and photons etc.) As responsible for elementary chemical processes

 in the dimension chain.
 The "pole exchange" in d-degree

-and coenzymes become forces in the same physical sense
+enzymes and coenzymes become forces in the same physical sense

-on superposed levels, polarizing - binding ones, "carriers" of the vital
+on superposed levels, polarizing - binding ones, "carriers"

-according to studies of lipids in later decades, different
+layers according to studies of lipids in later decades, different

-structures with P-groups of the lipids inwards or outwards (Wikipedia).
+structures with P-groups of the lipids inwards or outwards

-atom P with valence 5 could represent the basic integrating force.
+phosphorus atom P with valence 5 could represent the basic

 Cf. the similarity between bilayers of P-lipids